 In 2018, the Thunder Bay Point in Time (PIT) Count enumerated 474 individuals experiencing homelessness.
 Of these, 59 percent were chronically homeless and 21 percent were episodically homeless.
-A total of 66 percent of those surveyed self-identified as Indigenous.
-See footnote fifty-nine.
-Individuals facing homelessness are more likely to become victims of crime and/or become involved in the criminal justice system.
-See footnote sixty.
-Many individuals and families experiencing homelessness often face complex and concurrent challenges related to mental health, addictions, trauma and poverty.
-See footnote sixty-one.
+A total of 66 percent of those surveyed self-identified as Indigenous59.
+Individuals facing homelessness are more likely to become victims of crime and/or become involved in the criminal justice system60.
+Many individuals and families experiencing homelessness often face complex and concurrent challenges related to mental health, addictions, trauma and poverty61.